 Population Genomics of microorganisms and their hosts in health and disease

-- How important is homologous recombination for the evolution of traits involved in host shifts or adaptation to new environments?
+- How important is homologous recombination for the evolution of traits involved in host shifts or adaptation to new environments in microbes and hosts?

 - During which stages of the complex life cycle of organisms do we expect to find hotspots of adaptation?

 - How has the demographics impacts the accumulation of deleterious mutations, impacting the fitness of individuals?

 We are experts in the generation and analysis of next generation sequencing data and we provide a great learning environment for students and postdocs with a quantitative inclination.
 You can learn more about what we do in our lab in the Research section.

 Some of the questions currently addressed in our lab can be more thoroughly explored in our Research Areas.
 If you are interested in any of these research topics do not hesitate to contact us.
 For more information on the opportunities in for Undergraduate, Graduate and Postodoctoral positions visit our Opportunities section.

 WSU VP of Research Visits the Lab:

 The evolutionary genomics of the chocolate tree, Theobroma cacao

 Our recent work on Gardnerella vaginalis in collaboration with Larry Forney is out (check it out)